cublybear/FED_S10267698D_JingYin_Assg1_website/README.md

 - details on initiatives like sustainability or collaborations

 **Account Page**
-- simple forms for creating an account or loggin in
+- simple forms for creating an account or logging in

 **Shopping Cart Page**
 - list of items with quantity, price and total cost